 in the Fixation state’s Failed EntryScript and then test the experiment again.
 Now you should see things working like you would expect.

 Let’s try introducing a script runtime bug to see how those are handled in the Test Viewer.
-Go back to the script that we just added and change false to ffalse, then run the Task again and don’t fixate on the fixateGraphic.
+Go back to the script that we just added and change “false” to “ffalse”, then run the Task again and don’t fixate on the fixateGraphic.
 When the script is called you will see a debugger window pop up.